amadeus4dev/developer-guides/docs/faq.md

 We do not return data on American Airlines, Low cost carriers, and, in some markets, British Airways.
 For other arlines we only return published rates.
 We do not return negotiated rates or any other special rates.
 The Flight Offers Search only returns the bag allowance information for one passenger type code.
 Airlines blacklisted in the EU are not returned using the Flight Offers Search GET, e.g., Iraqi Airways.
 There is a possibility to override this with the POST method.

+### How can I do group booking?

+Our Self-Service APIs allow you to book up to 9 passengers on the same PNR number.
+For more passengers you will need to create a new booking.

+### What is it returning different prices with the Self-Service APIs and other Amadeus solutions?

+The Self-Service catalog only returns published GDS rates.
+If you have access to special rates through another solution, they will not be available through our Self-Service APIs.

+### Do I need an IATA license?

+IATA or ARC licenses (depending on your market) are mandatory if you want to issue flight tickets, but this option is only available in our Enterprise framework.
+In Self-Service you will need to work with an airline consolidator to issue flight tickets, therefore no IATA or ARC license is needed.

 ## API keys